 Zen in the Art of Writing

-In the back of my mind, I’ve always known that my writing isn’t the best.
-It’s fine, passable even, and I’ve been content with that.
+I’ve always known that my writing isn’t the best.
+It’s perfectly fine, passable might be a better word, and I’ve been content with that.
 I can routinely chug along and write exactly what I need to, when I need to.
-It’s how I passed through school.
-But there have been times when I’m writing, and it feels as if I’m wading through a chest high swamp while my head keeps getting thwacked by damp leaves and rubbery tree branches.
-Where I lose my train of thought half a dozen times per sentence.
+But there have been times when I’m sitting at my desk with my hands on my head, staring at a piece of paper or at a computer screen, and it feels as though I’m wading through a chest high swamp while I’m getting thwacked by damp leaves and rubbery tree branches.
+Where I lose my train of thought at least half a dozen times per sentence.
 It’s brutal.
 I don’t like those times.

-But there’ve also been times, though not as many, when I’ve found the spark.
+But there’ve also been times, though not as many, when I’ve found that very special spark.
 When pen and paper (or keyboard and monitor) combine and are set ablaze with words and ideas that are thrown from my hands like wood into a raging fire.
 I like those times.
 I want more of those times.

 I want to be a writer.